Probing universal imaginary-time relaxation critical dynamics with infinite projected entangled pair states: Model and method

 At zero temperature, the system undergoes a quantum phase transition at a critical field $h_c \approx 3.044$ \cite{Rieger1999,Blote2002, HOTRG2012}, separating a ferromagnetic phase with spontaneous magnetization in $z$-direction ($h < h_c$) from a quantum paramagnetic phase ($h > h_c$) \cite{Pfeuty1970,Chakrabarti1996}.
 The order parameter characterizing this phase transition is defined as $M=\left\langle\sigma_z\right\rangle$.
 Due to the quantum-to-classical mapping between a $d$-dimensional quantum system and a $(d+1)$-dimensional classical statistical model \cite{Suzuki1976,Chakrabarti1996,Sachdev2011}, the transition belongs to the three-dimensional classical Ising universality class, where the order parameter exponent $\beta \approx 0.3264$, the correlation length exponent $\nu \approx 0.62997$, and the dynamic exponent $z = 1$, yielding a short-time exponent $-\beta/(\nu z)\approx -0.518$.
 In addition, the critical initial-slip exponent $\theta$ has been previously estimated as $\theta\approx0.209(4)$ by the quantum Monte Carlo method \cite{Shu2017}.

 In this work, we use the two-dimensional tensor-network method to simulate the imaginary-time relaxation dynamics of TFIM represented by Eq.~(\ref{hamil}).
-Employing the translation symmetry of a Hamiltonian system, e.g., the TFIM, the tensor network states can offer a faithful representation of any quantum state satisfying the area law with parameters with only polynomial growth in number.
+Employing the translation symmetry of a Hamiltonian system, e.g., the TFIM, the tensor network states can offer a faithful representation of any quantum state satisfying the area law with a number of parameters growing only polynomially (with system size).
 Being free of sign problems, in recent years tensor network states have been utilized successfully to study the ground state of strongly correlated systems near quantum critical points \cite{CorbozSSM, NXSSM, LHY2024, cirac2021review}, low-lying excitations and dynamical correlation functions \cite{FV2015, Corboz2022}, thermodynamics \cite{XTRG, WL2023}, and also real-time dynamics \cite{Czarnik2019, TDVP2024}.

-In this work, we choose the most popular tensor network state, i.e., the iPEPS ansatz, to represent the imaginary-time-evolving quantum states.
+In this work, we choose the widely used tensor network state, i.e., the iPEPS ansatz, to represent the imaginary-time-evolving quantum states.
 Specifically, for TFIM on a square lattice in this work, the iPEPS wave function is written as

 where $T^{(i)}$ denotes the local tensor defined on site $i$, with virtual indices $(l_i, r_i, u_i, d_i)$ connecting to the left, right, up, and down neighbors, and $\sigma_i$ labeling the local physical spin state.
 The bond dimension $D$, which defines the size of each virtual index, provides an upper bound on the entanglement capacity.
 Generally, a larger $D$ enables a more accurate representation of highly entangled states \cite{FU2008} but leads to a significantly higher cost.
 For an uncorrelated state, or a product state, $D=1$ will be sufficient.